 Through decades of implementing innovative clean air strategies, the District has made significant strides towards achieving cleaner air in the San Joaquin Valley.
 In 2014, the Valley's air quality data demonstrated attainment of the federal 1-hour ozone standard, and subsequently the District submitted an official redesignation request to the California Air Resources Board (CARB) and U.S. Environmental Protection Agency (EPA) in July 2015.
-In July 2016, the EPA published in the Federal Register a final action determining that the San Joaquin Valley has attained the 1-hour ozone national ambient air quality standard.
+In July 2016, the EPA published in the Federal Register a final action determining that the San Joaquin

+Valley has attained the 1-hour ozone national ambient air quality standard.
 By contrast, in 1996 the Valley experienced 281 individual 1-hour exceedances of this standard throughout the eight-county region.
 Reaching this milestone was the key focus of the Valley's air quality management strategies for more than two decades.
 In 2004, the U.S. EPA classified the Valley as "Extreme" nonattainment for this standard, meaning that reaching the standard at that time was deemed impossible.
 The Valley is the first and only region in the nation to attain a standard after being classified as "Extreme" nonattainment by the federal EPA.

 The Valley continues to make strides towards attainment of several PM2.5 standards.
-In light of this progress, in September 2021, the EPA proposed a finding that the Valley had attained the 1997 24-hour PM2.5 standard based on air monitoring data through the year 2020.
-The Valley has also made significant progress in improving annual average PM2.5 since 1997, where twenty years ago almost the entire region was not attaining the federal 1997 annual average PM2.5 standard, and now in 2020, the entire Valley has attained this standard except for one air monitoring site in Bakersfield, which was heavily impacted by wildfire smoke and data collection issues.
+In light of this progress, in 2021, the EPA determined that the Valley had attained the 1997 24-hour PM2.5 standard based on air monitoring data through the year 2020.
+In addition, the Valley has also made significant progress in improving annual average PM2.5, where twenty years ago almost the entire region was not attaining the federal 1997 annual average PM2.5 standard, and outside of wildfire impacts, the Valley is now on the verge of attaining this standard, and making progress towards attaining the more stringent 2006 24-hour and 2012 annual PM2.5 standards.

 In addition, despite strings of triple digit temperatures, stagnant atmospheric conditions, and added emissions from wildfires in the area, the Valley has continued to reduce ozone concentrations across the region.
-Outside of days impacted by wildfire emissions, the Valley is closer to attaining the 1997 8-hour ozone standard than ever before, and is on the cusp of meeting this initial 8-hour standard set by EPA.
-These ongoing improvements continue the trend toward bringing the region into attainment of all of the federal ozone air quality standards.
+Outside of days impacted by wildfire emissions, the Valley is on the cusp of attaining the 1997 8-hour ozone standard, and making progress towards attaining the more stringent 2008 and 2015 ozone standards.